Xuzhou: Xuzhou Metro System

-According to Xuzhou Metro Group, the Xuzhou Metro Line 4 and Xuzhou Metro Line 5 will be constructed in 2022 and finished before 2026.
-In the future, Xuzhou Metro System will include at least 11 Subway lines: Xuzhou Metro Line 7, Xuzhou Metro Line S1, Xuzhou Metro Line S2, Xuzhou Metro Line S3, Xuzhou Metro Line S4, Xuzhou Metro Line S5, Xuzhou Metro Line 1 (Phase 2), Xuzhou Metro Line 2 (Phase 2), Xuzhou Metro Line 5 & 6 (Phase 2 & 3) etc.
+According to Xuzhou Metro Group, the Xuzhou Metro Line 3 (Phase 2), Line 4, Line 5 and Line 6 will be finished construction before 2026.
+In the future, Xuzhou Metro System will include at least 11 Subway lines: Line 7, Line S1, Line S2, Line S3, Line S4, Line S5, Line 1 (Phase 2), Line 2 (Phase 2), Line 5 & 6 (Phase 2 & 3), etc.

 Others

 The Grand Canal flows through Xuzhou, and the navigation route extends from Jining to Hangzhou.

 Luning oil pipeline, which originates from Linyi county of Shandong to Nanjing, passes through Xuzhou.

 Military

 Xuzhou is headquarters of the 12th Group Army of the People's Liberation Army, one of the three group armies that compose the Nanjing Military Region responsible for the defense of China's eastern coast and possible military engagement with Taiwan.
 The People's Liberation Army Navy also has a Type 054A frigate that shares the name of the region.